Semrush helps you:

 Let’s look at an example of a “perfectly optimized” page from an ecommerce site.

-Perfectly optimized ecommerce page
+Perfectly optimized eCommerce page

-Let’s break each of these elements down:
+Let’s break down each of these elements:

-Title Tag: Add Modifiers Like “Buy”, “Cheap” and “Deals” to Get More Long Tail Traffic
+Title Tag: Add Modifiers Like “Buy,” “Cheap,” and “Deals” to Get More Long-Tail Traffic

 You (obviously) want to use your target keyword in your page’s title tag.

-But don’t stop there.
 Adding “modifiers” to your title tag can help you show up for more long tail searches.

-Instead of making your title tag: “Noise Canceling Headphones at Headphones R’ Us”, you want to add a word or two that people might use when searching for “noise canceling headphones”
+Instead of making your title tag “Noise Canceling Headphones at Headphones R’ Us, you want to add a word or two that people might use when searching for “noise canceling headphones.”

 Here are some common terms people use when searching for products in Google: